polljoy/polljoy-android/README.md

 ### Callbacks

-polljoy will inform delegate at different stages when the polls are downloaded, ready to show, user responded etc. The game can optionally implement the delegate methods to control the app logic.
+polljoy will inform delegate at different stages when the polls are downloaded, ready to show, user responded etc. Your app can optionally implement the delegate methods to control the app logic.
 The delegate methods are:

  ``` java
  void PJPollNotAvailable(PJResponseStatus status);